anishjha93/zerocode-wiki/What-is-Zerocode-Testing.md

 It is a light-weight, simple and extensible framework for writing test intentions in simple JSON format that facilitates both declarative configuration and automation.
 The framework manages the request payload handling and response assertions at the same time, same place.

-It eliminates the repetitive code such as step definitions, test assertions, payload parsing/SerDe and API calls such as Http, Kafka and DB Services.
-See an example [how](https://github.com/authorjapps/zerocode/wiki/User-journey:-Create,-Update-and-GET-Employee-Details).
-Its powerful JSON comparison and assertions make the testing cycle a lot easy and clean.

 <details>
   <summary>Click to expand</summary>